amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 ----
 ## Preparing the Data
-Before data can be used as input for machine learning algorithms, it often must be cleaned, formatted, and restructured — this is typically known as **preprocessing**.
-Fortunately, for this dataset, there are no invalid or missing entries we must deal with, however, there are some qualities about certain features that must be adjusted.
-This preprocessing can help tremendously with the outcome and predictive power of nearly all learning algorithms.

 ### Transforming Skewed Continuous Features
-A dataset may sometimes contain at least one feature whose values tend to lie near a single number, but will also have a non-trivial number of vastly larger or smaller values than that single number.
-Algorithms can be sensitive to such distributions of values and can underperform if the range is not properly normalized.
-With the census dataset two features fit this description: '`capital-gain'` and `'capital-loss'`.

-Run the code cell below to plot a histogram of these two features.
-Note the range of the values present and how they are distributed.

 ```python
 # Split the data into features and target label